tstanford/bookmark-homepage/project/feature.md

 - Bug: Onload (or refresh) there are 3 calls to amiadmin endpoint.

+- Bookmark service: fix integration tests with login and use bearer token

 - Refactor: extra all API calls in bookmarkspage to a new BookmarksController class.